-Using different theories and methods, theology and religious studies, which are independent but cooperative, enable multi-dimensional analyses of religious institutions and the social, cultural and political effects of religion.
+Using different theories and methods, theology and sciences of religion, which are independent but cooperative, enable multi-dimensional analyses of religious institutions and the social, cultural and political effects of religion.
 Given that the two disciplines do not differ in their research aims, but rather in questions of research, method and, above all, viewpoint (internal or external), it is hoped that the parallel multi- and interdisciplinary approach of theology and religious studies will have a synergetic effect.
 Since this approach emerges from a methodological differentiation between the two disciplines, it offers an enhanced capacity for describing the broad religious plurality and growth of secular values in a traditionally Catholic country, such as Portugal.